‘Teach by the beach!’

 Exploring Thailand as a teacher

 When you’re not working, Thailand has some incredible attractions to visit.
-Split up into four regions (north, north-east, central and the south), each with its own sights, food and activities.
+Split up into four regions (north, north-east, central and the south), each has its own sights, food and activities.

 …and the rest of Southeast Asia is close by